The Punisher is simultaneously one of the most popular anti-heroes in the entire Marvel Universe, and strangely difficult to follow.

 Frank Castle dies again, but this time he makes a deal with Mephisto: In exchange for a return trip to Earth, Frank must become the newest spirit of vengeance.
 That’s right, Frank Castle is the newest Ghost Rider… and so much more!
 Part 2000 AD comic, part Meatloaf album cover, all madness.
 But don’t let the goofy premise fool you; there’s some damn solid writing here that leads to a new, exciting take on the familiar character.

-VIII) The Crossovers
+IX) The Crossovers

 Comics in the 90s were wall to wall dark anti-hero.
 They were grim, they were bloody, and they were popular; all which meant dozens of team-ups to capitalize on their sales.
 For my money, Punisher is the one character who was greatly improved by all this exposure, leading to some fantastic OGNs that add a lot to our understanding of Castle.
 Here’s a few of the better (or at least more fun) books to check out.